Spay And Neuter Discount Vouchers

 Coastal Animal Services Authority: (for residents of San Clemente, Dana Point, or Capistrano Beach) offers free spay/neuter services for residents in financial need.
 You can find their application and program details here: https://www.san-clemente.org/departments-services/animal-services-casa/shelter-questions/spay-neuter-program

-Orange County Animal Care (OCAC) – Feral FREE program (TEMPORARILY CLOSED) You are welcome to contact Orange County Animal Care at 714-935-6848 or visit their website to see when they will resume this taxpayer funded service.
-You are also urged to ask questions as to why they cannot provide this essential service to the cities with whom they are contracted to do so.
+Orange County Animal Care (OCAC) – Feral FREE program (TEMPORARILY CLOSED) You are encouraged to contact Orange County Animal Care at 714-935-6848 or visit their website to see when they will resume this taxpayer funded service.
+You are also urged to ask questions as to why they cannot provide this essential service to the cities with whom they are paid and contracted to do so.
 Visit (http://www.ocpetinfo.com/involve/commedu/feralcats) if you would like more information about the program but the general guidelines are as follows:

 Their “Feral FREE” program is recommended for healthy, adult cats.
 We do not recommend that feral kittens be brought to OCAC.
 It is free to residents of the cities in the OCAC service area: Anaheim, Brea, Cypress, Fountain Valley, Fullerton, Huntington Beach, Lake Forest, Orange, Placentia, San Juan Capistrano, Santa Ana, Tustin, Villa Park, Yorba Linda.